Sewanee: The University of the South: Athletics

 Sewanee was also a charter member of the Southeastern Conference upon its formation in 1932.
 By this time, however, its athletic program had declined precipitously and Sewanee never won a conference football game in the eight years it was an SEC member.
 The Tigers were shut out 26 times in their 37 SEC games, and were outscored by a combined total of 1163–84.

 When Vice Chancellor Benjamin Ficklin Finney, who had reportedly objected to Sewanee joining the SEC, left his position in 1938, the leading candidate was Alexander Guerry, a former president of the University of Chattanooga.
 According to a university historian, Guerry agreed to come to Sewanee only if the school stopped awarding athletic scholarships.
 In 1940, two years after Guerry's arrival, Sewanee withdrew from the SEC and subsequently deemphasized varsity athletics.
 Guerry's stance is sometimes credited as an early step toward the 1973 creation of NCAA Division III, which prohibits athletic scholarships.

 Sewanee went on to become a charter member of the College Athletic Conference in 1962.
 The conference, now the Southern Collegiate Athletic Conference (SCAC), consists of small, academically focused private liberal arts colleges such as Sewanee.

 Sewanee is now a member of the Southern Athletic Association (SAA), offering 11 varsity sports for men and 13 for women.
 As is the case for all of its previous conferences, Sewanee is a charter member of its current conference—it was one of the seven SCAC members that announced their departure from that conference at the 2011 annual meeting of SCAC presidents.
 The seven were joined by Berry College, another small private school in Georgia.

 Notable alumni and faculty

 Sewanee has over 12,000 alumni from all 50 states and 40 countries and has produced 26 Rhodes Scholars, as well as 34 NCAA Postgraduate Fellows, 46 Watson Fellowships, and dozens of Fulbright Scholars.
-The School of Theology's alumni include bishops, including three of the last five presiding bishops of the Episcopal Church.
+Several alumni of the College and the School of Theology have become bishops of the Episcopal Church, among them Gene Robinson, the first Anglican bishop in a same-sex partnership; and three presiding bishops: John Allin, John E. Hines, and Edmond L. Browning.